-Our Managing Director, Greg Morehouse, got the opportunity to do another Guest Lecture 27 Sept 2017.
+Our Managing Director, Greg Morehouse, got the opportunity to do another Guest Lecture on 27 Sept 2017.
 He talked about some of Motovated’s key projects in a 2nd-year Design Course at ARA for Graeme Harris.
-Greg loves highlighting our key projects, and chose to talk about the Rail Bogies we designed for KiwiRail’s Transcenic and Transalpine Rail Carriages, as well as Forest System’s (SATCO’s) 528 Feller Delimber design and analysis.
+Greg loves highlighting our key projects, and chose to talk about the P11 Bogies we designed for KiwiRail’s Transcenic and Transalpine Rail Carriages, as well as Forest System’s (SATCO’s) 528 Feller Delimber design and analysis.

 The work for KiwiRail was intensive and robust.
 Initial design concepting and options analysis was followed by detailed design, detailed analysis including Solid and Shell Element Finite Element Analysis (FEA) for parent plate, fatigue and weld analysis.
 Fatigue test plans were developed and carried out on prototypes.
 Weld specifications and inspection test plans were developed and ongoing engineering support was provided for these bogies.